First Call for Papers

 - Information literacy and lifelong learning

-- Information literacy research (research strategies, methodology and methods)
+- Information literacy research (methods and techniques)

-- Information seeking and information behaviour
+- Information seeking and information behavior

 - Information literacy good practices